 2.1 User Experience and Magento Web Design Cost

-Let’s start with the basics.
-You’ll need to create the UX of your store.
-Whether you migrate to Magento 2 or want to open a brand new store, you still have to build a solid user experience for mobile, tablet, and desktop versions of your website.
+Let's start with the basics.
+You'll need to create the UX of your online store.
+Whether youor want to build a brand new Magento website, you still have to craft a solid user experience for mobile, tablet, and desktop versions of your eCommerce website.

-This means extensive wireframing, working with analytics and UX experts, figuring out ways to improve your sales funnel and conversions, etc. Even if you want something standard, it could be hard to find the solution that will satisfy you right from the start.
+This means extensive wireframing, working with analytics and UX experts, purchasing Magento specialist consultations, figuring out ways to improve your sales funnel and conversions, etc. Even if you want something standard, it could be hard to find the solution that will satisfy you right from the start.
+And if you do, soon, this version may not be sufficient for your growing business.
+For those who already have a store and want to enhance its looks, we have a.

-In addition to UX, you need to work out what kind of design you want.
+As far as UX is concerned, you need to work out what kind of design you want.
 One option here is to go with a ready-to-use theme.
-In this case, your UX will have to fit the theme, not the other way around.
-This is a good thing if you want to save money but robs your store of any individuality.
+This is a good thing if you want to save money, but it robs your store of any individuality.
+Here are some Magento theme options to consider: